AnotherKamila/bc-thesis/src/3-protocol.md

 :   Unique identifier of the sender or intended recipient.
 Serves as addressing.
 Including a form of addressing on the application layer decouples "logical" addressing from "physical" (i.e. network) addressing, thereby allowing Deadlock to function over NAT, with broadcast/multicast/anycast IP addresses, and such.

 Nonce
 :   Randomly generated bytes.
 Matches a response to a request: when a request nonce is $x$, the associated response's nonce must be $x \oplus 1$.
-Used as detailed in \ref{protocol:security}.
+Used as detailed in section \ref{protocol:security}.

 Payload
 :   Request/response, encoded according to section \ref{protocol:cbor}.
-Encrypted with the key for the given controller using the nonce, as detailed in \ref{protocol:security}.
+Encrypted with the key for the given controller using the nonce, as detailed in section \ref{protocol:security}.

-Note: Maximum message size (when encoded and encrypted) is 63kB (in order to comfortably fit into a UDP packet).
+**Note:** Maximum message size (when encoded and encrypted) is 63kB (in order to comfortably fit into a UDP packet).

 Security {#protocol:security}